 High doses of kava kava can lead to vision problems. dizziness and poor balance.
 It can also have an effect similar to that of alcohol so do not take kava if you will be driving or operating machinery.

-According to the University of Maryland Medical Center, kava kava should not be taken with the following medications:
+According to St. Luke's Hospital, kava kava should not be taken with the following medications:

 - Anticonvulsants: The effects may be increased with kava kava.